-GR.2.20 No Use and/or Operation of a Vehicle, Vessel or Golf Cart While Under the Influence of Alcohol Use and/or operation of a vehicle, vessel or golf cart while under the influence of alcohol is prohibited.
-NOTE: Use or possession of alcohol by a minor is strictly prohibited.
+GR.2.20 No Use and/or Operation of Any Vehicle, Vessel, E-Bike, Golf Cart, or Any Other Vehicle, While Under the Influence

+Use and/or operation of a vehicle, vessel, E-bike or golf cart while under the influence of an alcoholic beverage, controlled, or intoxicating, substance is prohibited.
+Any person found to be intoxicated as determined by law enforcement while operating any vehicle (whether listed in this rule or not) on CLPOA's common areas will be in violation.